Introduction

 Improving the implementation of Batho Pele principles

-Adherence to Batho Pele Principles means putting people first in the delivery of public services.
-Accordingly, over the medium term, the DPSA will focus on monitoring the quality and implementation of the revised Batho Pele Programme, and the extent to which departments promote and implement the principles.
+Adherence to Batho Pele principles means putting people first in the delivery of public services.
+Accordingly, over the medium term, the department will continue to provide the necessary support to departments by monitoring the quality and implementation of the revised Batho Pele programme, and the extent to which departments promote and implement the principles.

 Developing regulations and reviewing key legislation

-Over the MTEF period, the department will focus on developing regulations to enable the full implementation of the Public Administration Management Act, 2014 (Act 11 of 2014) and reviewing the Public Service Act (1994) and related policies.
+Over the MTEF period, the department will focus on developing regulations to enable the full implementation of the Public Administration Management Act, 2014 (Act 11 of 2014).

 Public Service Commission (PSC)